Browse Island: Fauna

 The island is an important nesting site for green turtles as well as seabirds.
+Introduced house mice were present in large numbers until an eradication attempt with drone-dispersed baits in 2026.
+After six months, eradication appeared successful.
+The Parks and Wildlife Service will revisit the island after an additional six months to reassess the result.

-Introduced house mice are present.
-It is surrounded by extensive coral reefs.
+The island is surrounded by extensive coral reefs.
 The waters around the island are a site of upwelling associated with concentrations of tropical krill, and there have been unconfirmed reports of humpback whales feeding there.

 Human impact

 The island was mined for guano from 1870 to 1890.
 There are nine historic shipwrecks around the island, including one which is listed on the Register of the National Estate.
 There is a helipad which is used by the oil and gas industry.
-The surrounding waters are visited by Indonesian fishers as the island lies in the MOU 74 Box area allowing traditional Indonesian fishing activities within the Australian Fishing Zone.
+The surrounding waters are visited by Indonesian fishers, as the island lies in the MOU 74 Box area allowing traditional Indonesian fishing activities within the Australian Fishing Zone.

 It is rumoured the island was used during World War 2 by the American Navy.

-An acetylene powered lighthouse was constructed on the southern end of the island in 1945, it was later converted to solar power in 1985.
+An acetylene-powered lighthouse was constructed on the southern end of the island in 1945; it was converted to solar power in 1985.

-The production liquid natural gas platform Ichthys Explorer is located near the island.
+The liquid natural gas production platform Ichthys Explorer is located near the island.
 It is the world's largest semi-submersible platform.